 How to get your transactions into Wave

-The easiest, most accurate, and fastest way to get your financial records into Wave, is to connect your bank and credit card accounts.
-All your information flows into your account automatically, with no manual entry!
+An easy way to get your financial records into Wave is to connect your bank and credit card accounts.
+This will import your transactions into your account automatically.

 Bank connection security

-To provide you with the highest level of security, we partner with a specialized service used by banks themselves.
+To provide you with the highest level of security, we partner with a specialist provider of secure bank data connections, Plaid.

 The connection process uses state-of-the-art security measures and encryption to keep your information safe.
 Your bank credentials are stored in ultra-secure systems by our bank data partner.